validmind/documentation/README.md

 ## Ship a static docs site

-Rendered HTML output lives in `site/_site`.
-You can place this site into an AWS S3 bucket, for example, and open it in a browser.
+Put the contents of `site/_site` into an AWS S3 bucket and open `index.html` in a browser, for example.